yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---data-grid-topologies.markdown

 The space instances are connected to each other to form a space cluster.
 The relations between the spaces define the [Data Grid Topology|#Data Grid Topology].

-~Key Sentence: A set of connected space instances holding objects form a space cluster~
+{% sub %}Key Sentence: A set of connected space instances holding objects form a space cluster{% endsub %}

 {% endcolumn %}